General Landscape Uses:

 Nectar plant for butterflies.

-Can be grown from cuttings.
+Can be grown from cuttings, division or seed.

 This is commonly weedy and must be closely watched.